v3he/v3he.github.io/_posts/2022-08-16-hackthebox-retired.md

 ```
 {: .nolineno }

-Ok, `520` is the amount of junk we need to overwrite the stack, so the next 8 bytes are the ones that are going to overwrite `RIP`, knowing this we can start crafting our exploit.
+Ok, `520` is the amount of junk we need to overwrite the stack, so the next 8 bytes are the ones that are going to overwrite `rip`, knowing this we can start crafting our exploit.

 We are going to make use of the `pwn` python library, so if you don't have it you must install it with: